Chapter 1 : Abraxas Malfoy and a Christmas Past

 But it was short lived as the Malfoy Manor’s over-sized grandfather clock began loudly chiming its solemn midnight song.
 It abruptly woke him and he was about to stupefy it to silence, when he noticed a familiar shadowy figure standing beside him.

-“Grandfather?”
-He said in bewilderment as he abruptly sprang from the sofa.
+“Grandfather!”
+Draco abruptly sprang from the sofa, alarmed.
 “Did I die in my sleep or did you figure out a way to step out of your portrait?”

 Draco didn’t speak.
 Instead, he stood and poked at his grandfather’s upper arm to see if he was really there or if he was ghostlike.
 When it was solid, he took a step back.

-“Relax, grandson.
+“Relax, Grandson.
 I’m here to show you a few things is all.”
-He said rather cheerfully.

 “Things that were, things that are, and things that could be.”